Tempo logotype

 • Jira is your delivery system and you want portfolio intelligence sourced from it, without a separate planning system.

-• Finance or FP&A needs CapEx/OpEx and labor-cost reporting without ERP integration configuration.
+• finance or FP&A needs CapEx/OpEx and labor-cost reporting without ERP integration configuration.

 • Your organization is committed to the Atlassian ecosystem and wants governance that builds on that investment.